harunpehlivan/cld-intro-java/README.md

 See [Cloudinary Documentation on Maven](https://cloudinary.com/documentation/java_integration#choosing_the_right_maven_package) for more information about Cloudinary Maven libraries.

-For many IDE's like Visual Studio Code (and Intellij?), you won't need to install Maven.
+For many IDE's like Visual Studio Code, you won't need to install Maven.
 They will take care of importing the library and plugin dependencies.

 ### IDE